isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: Jurong Lake Garden Mid-Autumn Festival Opening Ceremony
+          date: 27 September 2025
+          announcement: To showcase our students’ talents and contribute to the community, the school’s Guzheng Ensemble was invited to perform at the opening ceremony of the Mid-Autumn Festival celebration at Jurong Lake Gardens
+          link_text: Check more here
+          link_url: /jurong-lake-mid-autumn/
         - title: Model Class Award (Term 3)
           date: 15 September 2025
           announcement: The Model Class Awards (MCA) is a school-wide initiative that